 Jay sketched the orgy in pen.
-“If birds are born on the second island, why do they mate here?”
+“If birds are only born on the second island, why do they mate here?”

 “They mate for pleasure.”
 Michael led the tour onto the capes.
 Ocean spray blew them to a town of thatch-roofed, stone-walled cottages.

 The hostess’ husband brought the main course: enormous hard-boiled eggs.
 Jay hesitated to partake.
 “We can eat eggs?”
 Michael nodded as he sliced his egg and drank the yolk like soup.
 “May I photograph mine?”

-“Ah, very lucky!” said the cottage hostess.
-“A double-yolked egg.”
+“Ah, very lucky!” said the cottage-hostess.
+“A double-yolked egg!”

 Jay drank the second yolk and photographed the double-chambered whites.
 He wondered if such an egg, being fertilized, would bear two fledglings or one.
 “Michael, how do you know the hosts of this cottage?”

 “Oh,” said Leo, “that’s why you all look the same.”
 Michael scowled, as did Suzy, Craig, and Eva.
 Jay just sighed audibly and thinned his lips.
-He’d have phrased it differently, but he knew what Leo meant: the natives had all skin-colors and body-types but many were bald, emphasizing round jaws and pointed skullcaps.
+He’d have phrased it differently, but he knew what Leo meant: the natives had all skin-colors and body-types, but many were bald, emphasizing round jaws and pointed skullcaps.
 “Like eggs, or something.”

-As the tour circled the mountain they bridged the same river again and again.
+As the tour circled up the island, they bridged the same river again and again.
 From each bridge, the river cut a clear view through the forest to the ocean.
 Jay took the chance to photograph the other islands from a higher vantage point each revolution.

 As sunset neared and the forest darkened, the hamlets lit lanterns.
 Michael tapped his foot as Leo traded his sand-dollars for more crickets.
 “Be sure to smoke those before returning to the airport, Henry!”